L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 B Company who had been standing to attention as this was going on again refused the order to move.
 The officers gave up and left them alone.
 The soldiers and all the men from the guardroom returned to their huts to plan their next move.
 They selected a committee of seven men to act as spokesmen for the group.
 These were Hawes, Gogarty, Sweeney, Moran, Davis, McGovan and Flannery.

 At 2 o'clock that afternoon the Irish Flag, the Tri Colour, was flown in the Barracks instead of the Union Jack.
-Frank Geraghty and Patrick Kelly had gone into the town and purchased green, white and gold material to make it.
+Frank Geraghty and Patrick Kelly had gone into the town and purchased green, white and orange material to make it.

 The Irish Flag